astralarya/ssl-cert/README.md

 ```

 ## Client Setup
-Copy the root CA certificate, by default in `~/.ssl/crt/root-selfsigned.crt`.
+Download the root CA certificate, by default in `~/.ssl/crt/root-selfsigned.crt`.
+Follow instructions for your Operating System to install the certificate.